 Drawing on his mechanical aptitude and attention to detail, Greg Horgan spent many years in the marketing of industrial products.
 As a young man, guided by interest in religion and society, he studied Cultural Anthropology at Franklin and Marshall College, and later, continued his studies in Art and Art History at the University of Pittsburgh.

 “I’m a person guided by my obsessions, the things that fascinate me, and hold my attention.
-Four Robins allows me to make that my life.
+Twin Saints allows me to make that my life.
 We make physical things, which is important to me, but there is a big digital component.
 We make art about religion, about history, but there is the commercial component.
 For me, it is about living in both worlds.
 Yesterday and Today, Practical and fanciful.”